LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Methodology

-A simulation model of the InnoCube satellite was built using component specifications, CAD-based inertia estimates, and experimental subsystem data.
-Table~\ref{tab:model_params} lists the key model parameters relevant to the dynamics of the model.
+A simulation model of the InnoCube satellite was built using component specifications, CAD-based inertia estimates, and experimental subsystem data, as initially detailed in~\cite{Djebko2025_SubnetworkPolicy}.
 The simulated orbit is based on InnoCube TLE data from CelesTrak~\cite{celestrak2025innocube}, with variations applied during training.
-Table~\ref{tab:orbital_params} summarizes nominal values and offsets.
+Table~\ref{tab:system_params} lists the key model parameters relevant to the dynamics of the model and summarizes nominal values and offsets used for domain randomization during agent training.
+Observations and actions are computed at 1~Hz and system dynamics are simulated at 10~Hz.